Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 ### Scenario

-In this scenario, you expose a Web API and protect it so that only authenticated users can access it.
-You want to enable authenticated users with Work and School accounts to use your Web API.
-Your API then also calls a downstream API (Microsoft Graph) to provide additional value to its client apps.
+In this scenario, you protect a Web API using the Microsoft Identity Platform so that only authenticated users can access it.
+The API will support authenticated users with Work and School accounts.
+Further on the API will also call a downstream API (Microsoft Graph) on-behalf of the signed-in user to provide additional value to its client apps.

 ### Overview